Common Questions About Grief Camps

 • Breathing Exercises

-Camp Firefly is offered at no cost to grief campers and their caregivers.
-Camp fees will all be covered in full, ideally through external fundraising efforts and charitable grants.
-And some of our grief campers with First Nations status can also get coverage through Jordan's Principle funding (and if it makes it easier on you, we can always connect with your workers directly).
+Camp Firefly is offered at no cost to grief campers or their families/caregivers.
+Camp fees will be covered in full, through external fundraising efforts and charitable grants.

-One way or another, all camp costs will be covered for grief campers and their caregivers.
-It is crucial to us at Camp Firefly that your children and youth receive the best possible grief supports, without having to worry about how to pay for it.
+It is important to us at Camp Firefly that our grief campers receive the best possible grief supports, without their families and caregivers worrying about how to pay for it.

-How can I register my child for Camp Firefly 2024?
+How can I register my child for Camp Firefly?

-You can also send us a message anytime you have questions about Camp Firefly or about grief camps in general.
+Applications for our 2025 will be available soon.
+You can send us a message anytime you have questions about Camp Firefly or about grief camps in general.
 We are happy to talk about both as much as possible.